 Let me introduce myself.
 My name is Mark Sisson.
 I’m 63 years young.
 I live and work in Malibu, California.
 In a past life I was a professional marathoner and triathlete.
 Now my life goal is to help 100 million people get healthy.
 I started this blog in 2006 to empower people to take full responsibility for their own health and enjoyment of life by investigating, discussing, and critically rethinking everything we’ve assumed to be true about health and wellness...Tell Me More

 Once in the midst of a dinner party conversation while I was describing my work, a smart and eccentric woman interjected with a thought I’ve considered ever since.
-“Exercise, good eating, lots of sleep – those are what keep me healthy.
-Self-care, on the other hand…” she explained leaning forward smiling and stabbing the air with her fork, “That’s what keeps me sane.”
-There were some laughs and several enthusiastic nods around the table.
-I understood in a general sense what she meant, but the concept got me thinking.
+“Exercise, good eating, lots of sleep—those are what keep me healthy.
+Self-care, on the other hand…” she explained leaning forward smiling and stabbing the air with her fork, “That’s what keeps me sane—the so-called extras.
+That’s what makes the good life.”
+There were several empathetic and enthusiastic nods around the table.
+I understood what she meant, but the concept got me thinking.
 What exactly is “self-care”?
 Beyond the requisite showers, teeth-brushing and nail-clipping, beyond the eating well, exercising, sleeping and sunning, what does this mean?
 Naps?
 Facials?
 As I’ve considered the idea over time, I’ve come to see it in less precious and gendered terms than I think is common.
 Ultimately, I’ve come to believe that self-care puts a name and value to self-attunement in action.

-Sounds subversive – yes, it can be.
-The difference is you’re not trying to run the world or anyone else in it – just yourself, which can be a bigger challenge than most people will ever be able to master in their lifetimes.
+Sounds subversive—and, yes, it can be.
+The difference is you’re not trying to run the world or anyone else in it—just yourself, which can be a bigger challenge than most people will ever be able to master in their lifetimes.

-Truth be told, we can’t always control our circumstances, but we can continually gauge where we’re at physically and emotionally and choose to respond effectively – which means being genuinely aligned with our needs and intentions.
-Taking care of ourselves is more than hygiene and health.
+Truth be told, we can’t always control our circumstances, but we can continually gauge where we’re at physically and emotionally and choose to respond effectively—which means being genuinely aligned with our needs and intentions.
+Taking care of ourselves is about more than hygiene and health.
 If you can humor me for a minute, understand that I’m not talking about devoting ourselves to navel-gazing or placating anyone’s narcissistic tendencies.

 There’s a personal balance based not on time management or multi-tasking but on inputs and outputs (what feeds us versus depletes us) that we can develop over time.
 The attention to this balance and the choices that exist in alignment with it constitute self-care.